TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 A couple of years ago I implemented a mail submission component capable of interacting with [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) servers over the internet for delivering e-mail messages.
 Developing it helped me better understand the inner workings of e-mail transmission, which I share in this article.

-I originally used to call this component "Mail Submission Agent (MSA)" until I read [RFC 6409](https://tools.ietf.org/html/rfc6409) which defines the participating agents of electronic mail infrastructure as:
+I named this component "Mail Broker" as not to be confused with "Message Submission Agent" already defined in [RFC 6409](https://tools.ietf.org/html/rfc6409) along with other participating agents of electronic mail infrastructure:

 <b>Message User Agent (MUA)</b>: A process that acts (often on behalf of a user and with a user interface) to compose and submit new messages, and to process delivered messages.